odinuv/web/en/apv/articles/sql-join/index.md

 WHERE relation.id_person2 = '21'
 {% endhighlight %}

-Note that I swapped `id_person1` and `id_person2` and the result is 6 rows.
-Now I have two tables with same attributes and I want to merge the results into a single table:
+Note that I have swapped `id_person1` and `id_person2` and the result is 6 rows.
+Now I have two tables with the same attributes and I want to merge the results into a single table:

 {% highlight sql %}
 SELECT * FROM